 (85) A student who has been expelled from the University as a result of student conduct proceedings and who subsequently wishes to be readmitted to the University shall not be readmitted except with the permission of the University Council.

-(86) A student who is admitted to a coursework course may apply for a course transfer in a form and at a time determined by the Director of Student Services.
+(86) A student who is admitted to a coursework course may apply for a course transfer in a form and at a time determined by the Director, Student Experience.

 (88) Unless the Academic Board determines otherwise: